 Jeffrey W. Legro is Faculty Associate in the Governing America in a Global Era Program at the Miller Center, Taylor Professor of Politics and Vice Provost for Global Affairs at the University of Virginia.
 A specialist on international relations, Legro is the author of Rethinking the World: Great Power Strategies and International Order (2005) and Cooperation under Fire: Anglo-German Restraint during World War II (1995) and the co-editor (with Melvyn Leffler) of To Lead the World: U.S. Strategy after the Bush Doctrine (2008) and In Uncertain Times: American Foreign Policy after the Berlin Wall and 9/11 (2011).
 He is a contributor to such volumes as The Culture of National Security (1996), China’s Ascent: Power, Security, and the Future of International Politics (2008); Avoiding Trivia: The Role of Strategic Planning in American Foreign Policy (2009) and International Relations Theory and the Consequences of Unipolarity (2011).
-He is a co-founder and faculty associate of the Governing America in a Global Era Program at the Miller Center.
+He is a co-founder and faculty associate of the Governing America in a Global Era Program at UVA’s Miller Center.
 Legro chaired the American Political Science Association (APSA) Task Force on U.S. Standing in the World and is past president of APSA’s International History and Politics section.
-His articles on American foreign policy, international cooperation and conflict, China’s future in world politics, international norms and law, military doctrine and strategy, and the causes of foreign policy ideas and national identity have appeared in Foreign Policy, The American Political Science Review, International Organization, International Security, American Journal of Political Science, European Journal of International Relations, Perspectives on Politics, and Cambridge Review of International Relations.
-He has been awarded fellowships or grants from the Fulbright Scholar Program, Council on Foreign Relations, U.S. Institute of Peace, The Ford Foundation, Institute on Global Conflict and Cooperation, Institute for the Study of World Politics, and Harvard University’s Olin Institute and Center for Science and International Affairs.
+His articles on American foreign policy, international cooperation and conflict, China’s future in world politics, international norms and law, military doctrine and strategy, and the sources of foreign policy and national identity have appeared in Foreign Policy, The American Political Science Review, International Organization, International Security, American Journal of Political Science, European Journal of International Relations, Perspectives on Politics, and Cambridge Review of International Relations.
+He has been awarded fellowships or grants from the Fulbright Foundation, Council on Foreign Relations, U.S. Institute of Peace, The Ford Foundation, Institute on Global Conflict and Cooperation, Institute for the Study of World Politics, and Harvard University’s Olin Institute and Center for Science and International Affairs.
 Legro received his B.A. from Middlebury College and Ph.D. from UCLA.
-He previously taught at the University of Minnesota and was a Fulbright professor at China Foreign Affairs University in Beijing.
+He previously taught at the University of Minnesota and China Foreign Affairs University in Beijing.
 In 2011 he was Fulbright-Nehru Senior Researcher at the Institute for Defense and Strategic Analyses in New Delhi.